Manage My Property Logo

 How do my references get checked?

-Our contractor Letsure will do it on our behalf.
+Our contractor Van Mildret will do it on our behalf.
 They will check employment, current landlord and credit references.

 What if I am self-employed?